 Credit Bureau C: 800

-In the scenario above, the lender uses the 640 credit score -- the lowest of the applicants’ middle scores -- to determine the borrower and the co-signer's ability to qualify for the loan and to set their mortgage terms.
-This example demonstrates how having a co-signer with a higher credit score may not help you if your credit score is too low.
+In the scenario above, the lender uses 640 for the borrower's credit score and 760 for the co-signer's credit score -- the middle of the applicants’ three scores -- to calculate the average credit score, which is 700 in this case.
+The lender uses this average score to determine the borrower and the co-signer's ability to qualify for the loan and to set their mortgage terms.
+This example demonstrates how having a co-signer with a higher credit score can help you if your credit score is low.

 The higher your combined monthly gross income relative to your combined monthly debt payments, the higher the mortgage amount you qualify for.
 The example below demonstrates the benefits of applying for a mortgage with a co-signer.
 This example assumes a 30 year fixed rate mortgage with a 4.000% mortgage rate.